 Description: This solitaire game is played with Mah-Jongg tiles, which (like playing cards) can be arranged in groups of four similar or identical tiles.
 The tiles are placed randomly face-up into stacks, forming some particular shape (most computer solitaire implementations include several shapes of varying difficulty).
 Only the top tile of a stack is visible, although some shapes involve tiles partially covered by other tiles which can be seen but not removed.
 The object is to remove matching pairs of uncovered tiles until all tiles have been removed.

 Status: NP-complete even if all tile positions are known.
-PSPACE-hard even to approximate the strategy with maximum probability of success when some tiles are covered and unknown.
+PSPACE-hard even to approximate the strategy with maximum probability of success when some tiles are covered and unknown. #P-complete to count solutions (personal communication from Michiel de Bondt).

 - A. Condon, J. Feigenbaum, C. Lund, and P. Shor, Random debaters and the hardness of approximating stochastic functions, SIAM J. Comput.
 26:2 (1997) 369-400.